-1. Is FICA exemption for student employees limited to those working and enrolled at the University of Missouri?
+Is FICA exemption limited to those working and enrolled at the University of Missouri?

 Undergraduate Students: Department of Education mandates that half-time status for an undergraduate student meet or exceed minimum requirements.
 At the University of Missouri, six (6) hours per standard semester equates to half-time status.
 The Registrar maintains the certified enrollment indicators for each currently enrolled student.
 The Department of Education does not address the summer semester.
 The Registrar has determined that 3 hours equates to half-time status during the summer.
-If the break between sessions is more than 5 weeks or 35 days, the student loses eligibility for FICA exemption if the student does not meet the enrollment criteria.
+If the break between sessions is more than 5 weeks (35 calendar days), the student loses eligibility for FICA exemption if the student does not meet the enrollment criteria.

 Graduate and Professional Students: Regular, full-time status is established by Department of Education regulations.
 The law allows each school to determine what constitutes half-time status for graduate and professional students.
 The Registrar maintains the certified enrollment indicator for each currently enrolled student.

 Yes.
-If the student is enrolled for his/her last semester and taking the number of hours needed to complete his/her degree, the student is still considered eligible for FICA exemption.
+If the student is enrolled for their last semester and taking the hours needed to complete their degree, the student is still eligible for FICA exemption.

-6. Must an employee be in a student title to qualify for the FICA exemption?
+- Must an employee be in a student employee title to qualify for the FICA exemption?

-No. Eligibility for FICA exemption is not dependent on the student working in a student employee title.
+No. FICA exemption does not depend on the student working in a student employee title.

-The answer depends on the length of the break.
+It depends.
 If the break is 5 weeks (35 calendar days) or less, the student remains in FICA exempt status.
-If the break is greater than 5 weeks (35 calendar days), the FICA exemption is lost during the break if the student does not meet the enrollment criteria.
+If the break is greater than 5 weeks (35 calendar days), the FICA exemption is lost during the break if the student fails to meet the enrollment criteria.
 The length of the break is counted from the campus’ published date for semester closing.

-8. Does a student lose the exemption if he/she works 40 hours or more a week over breaks of less than 35 days?
+- Does a student lose the exemption if they work 40 hours or more a week over breaks of less than 35 days?

-9. If a student earns over a specific dollar amount, does he/she lose the FICA exemption?
+- If students earn over a specific dollar amount, do they lose the FICA exemption?

 No. The FICA exemption is not dependent on amount of earnings.
 There is no limitation on the amount of earnings.

-10. Is a student considered to be regularly attending classes if he/she is taking independent study or correspondence courses?
+- Is a student considered to be regularly attending classes if they are taking independent study or correspondence courses?

-The criteria will be checked once each semester as of the end of the drop/add period for that semester.
+The criteria will be checked no less than once each semester as of the end of that semester’s drop/add period.

 No. The regulations permit the University to determine “student status” as of the end of the drop/add period.
 If, at that time, the student is no longer eligible for exemption, FICA should be withheld from the first pay period begin date after the edit report is run.

 There is no regulatory requirement to do so, but communication is always desirable.
-There is an edit report that should help departments monitor eligibility and enable them to communicate to students.
+Each campus HR/Payroll office will monitor eligibility and may communicate to students about their status change.

-14. Under what circumstances is a student entitled to a refund of FICA that was previously withheld?
+- Under what circumstances is a student entitled to a FICA refund?

 If FICA was erroneously withheld due to an administrative error on the part of the University (e.g., a department did not process FICA exemption even though the student met the criteria), the student is eligible for a refund.
-The University will file a claim for the refund on behalf of the student.
+The University will file a claim for the refund on behalf of the student, provided the student returns a signed FICA Refund Request form.
 There is a 3-year period to file for a FICA refund.